How to program Arduino Pro Mini

 Step 4

 Now, select board and port.
 Afterward, Upload this code to the Pro Mini board.
-(Press the reset button on the pro-mini board once while the program is uploading) Now if you want you can remove the Arduino Nano board from the Pro-mini board and give it a separate 5v power supply for the pro-mini board and test the program we uploaded.
+(Press the reset button on the pro-mini board once while the program is uploading) Once the upload is complete, you can disconnect the Arduino Nano from the Pro Mini and provide a separate 5V power supply to the Pro Mini.
+You can now test the program that was uploaded.

 3.TTL converter with Pro Mini